bluesky/tiled/docs/source/explanations/security.md

 1. Deploy Tiled with HTTPS.
 2. Register your application with the OIDC Provider.
-You will be asked to provide a Redirect URI.
-Give `https://.../auth/code`.
+You will be asked to provide redirect URIs.
+Enter two: `https://.../api/v1/auth/provider/SOME_NAME_HERE/code` and `https://.../api/v1/auth/provider/SOME_NAME_HERE/device_code`.
 You will be given a Client ID and Client Secret.
 3. It is recommended to set the Client Secret as an environment variable, such as `OIDC_CLIENT_SECRET`, and reference that from configuration file as shown